holycrap872/ucls-ml-ai/CourseMaterial/01_intro_to_data_sci/01_skills_assessment_2/lesson_plan.md

         - Assertions
 - Today going to just program as much as we can
     - If you work hard today, no homework
-- Continue working on problem set
+- Continue working on skills assessment

 ## Homework